taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 </details>

-### 6.2 What changes when memory is full (boundary $k = M$)
+### 6.2 What changes when memory is full ($k = M$)

-When memory is already full, flipping a new card triggers LRU eviction: the new card enters memory and the oldest singleton is pushed out.
-This has two consequences.
+When memory is already full, flipping a new card triggers LRU eviction: the new card enters and the oldest singleton is pushed out.
+This changes the recurrence in two ways.

 First, a miss no longer increases $k$.
 Instead of advancing to $(n, M+1)$, the state **loops back to $(n, M)$**.
-This makes the recurrence self-referential, but the resulting equations can be solved in closed form.
+This makes the equations self-referential, but they can still be solved in closed form.

-Second, eviction changes the sample space for the 2-move's second flip.
-In the $k < M$ case, after the first miss, the number of unknowns drops by one (from $2n-k$ to $2n-k-1$) because one unknown became known.
+Second, eviction changes the number of unknowns available for the second flip in a 2-move.
+Below capacity, the first miss turns one unknown into a known card, reducing the unknown count by one (from $2n-k$ to $2n-k-1$).
 At the boundary, the evicted card re-enters the unknown pool at the same time, so the two effects cancel: the number of unknowns **stays at $d := 2n - M$**.

 After the first miss, memory holds $M-1$ old singletons plus the first new card.
 Only those $M-1$ old singletons can be matched by the second card (the evicted one is no longer remembered).
-So the auto-take probability drops from $M/d$ to $(M-1)/d$, and both the lucky-match and auto-take branches lead to state $(n-1, M-1)$ rather than $(n-1, M)$.
+So the auto-take probability drops from $M/d$ to $(M-1)/d$, and both the lucky-match and auto-take branches lead to $(n-1, M-1)$ rather than $(n-1, M)$.

 <details markdown="1" class="notice">
 <summary>Full boundary formulas at k = M</summary>